awfulwaffle77/KuberProxy/README.md

 `docker push morphinn/reverse_proxy:0.1.0`
 `docker push morphinn/downstream_server:0.1.0`

+We use helm to install our chart

+`helm.exe install kuber-reverse-proxy ../helm_chart/reverse_proxy_helm`

+`deployment.yaml: line 38` - had to change port to 5000

+Tried to delete services using
+`kubectl delete services kuber-reverse-proxy -n default`, but helm showed `Error: INSTALLATION FAILED: cannot re-use a name that is still in use` when trying `helm install`; mitigated this with `helm upgrade`.

+As the application is running on port 8081, I have to set the liveness and readiness probes to check that port so that the pods can run correctly.

+I can see that the app runs using `kubectl logs <pod-name>`.

+Using `minikube service kuber-reverse-proxy` I can open the app in my browser.
+I can see that message
+`* service default/kuber-reverse-proxy has no node port` is shown.
+Setting a node port should allow me to connect to the app without using the minikube command, but this may also be caveat of using Windows and minikube.

+Checking the [documentation], I can see that it is stated that `The network is limited if using the Docker driver on Darwin, Windows, or WSL, and the Node IP is not reachable directly.` so my assumption was true.

 ### Reminders

 Reading the document I can see that it is stated that " downstream